Tgy-12/Hallucination_measure/README.md

 # 🧠 Hallucination Measurement & Mitigation Toolkit
 ##Introduction
-**Hallucination_measure** is a comprehensive toolkit specifically developed for measuring, analyzing, and mitigating hallucination in Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.
-This project was built as a core component of the ``*#https://github.com/Tgy-12/Neurostack-RAG-Copilot/*`` ecosystem to ensure reliable, trustworthy AI responses.
+*Hallucination_measure* is a comprehensive toolkit specifically developed for measuring, analyzing, and mitigating hallucination in Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.
+This project was built as a core component of the [Neurostack-RAG-Copilot](https://github.com/Tgy-12/Neurostack-RAG-Copilot) ecosystem to ensure reliable, trustworthy AI responses.

 ## 📋 Overview
 A comprehensive toolkit for measuring, analyzing, and mitigating hallucination in Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.
 Part of the **Neurostack-RAG-Copilot** ecosystem.